Greek shipwreck: what you need to know one year later

 These are just a small selection of a long series of preventable tragedies.
 Asylum seekers are only forced to take the dangerous journey across the Mediterranean because there are not enough safe and legal routes.

-Even before last Wednesday’s deaths, at least 1,039 people were known to be missing from Central Mediterranean crossings this year - but the real number is likely to be far higher as many wrecks are not recorded.
-Overall, the International Organization of Migration has tallied more than 27,000 missing migrants in the Mediterranean since 2014.
+Through the first half of 2024, some 750 people are known to be missing after attempting to cross the Central Mediterranean—but the real number is likely to be far higher as many deaths are not recorded.
+Overall, the International Organization of Migration has tallied 30,000 missing migrants in the Mediterranean since 2014.

 In addition to the deadly Central Mediterranean route, the Western Mediterranean route is used by migrants seeking to reach Spain from Morocco or Algeria.
 The Eastern Mediterranean route is mainly used by Syrian, Iraqi, Afghan and other non-African migrants who go first to Turkey and then try to reach Greece or other European destinations.